North American XB-70 Valkyrie

 At these speeds, it was expected that the B-70 would be practically immune to interceptor aircraft, the only effective weapon against bomber aircraft at the time.
 The bomber would spend only a brief time over a particular radar station, flying out of its range before the controllers could position their fighters in a suitable location for an interception.
 Its high speed made the aircraft difficult to see on radar displays and its high-altitude and high-speed capabilities could not be matched by any contemporaneous Soviet interceptor or fighter aircraft.

 The introduction of the first Soviet surface-to-air missiles in the late 1950s put the near-invulnerability of the B-70 in doubt.
-In response, the United States Air Force (USAF) began flying its missions at low level, where the missile radar's line of sight was limited by terrain.
+In response, the US Air Force (USAF) began flying its missions at low level, where the missile radar's line of sight was limited by terrain.
 In this low-level penetration role, the B-70 offered little additional performance over the B-52 it was meant to replace, while being far more expensive with shorter range.
-Other alternate missions were proposed, but these were of limited scope.
-With the advent of intercontinental ballistic missiles (ICBMs) during the late 1950s, manned nuclear bombers were increasingly seen as obsolete.
+Alternative missions were proposed, but these were of limited scope.
+With the advent of intercontinental ballistic missiles (ICBMs) during the late 1950s, crewed nuclear bombers were increasingly seen as obsolete.

-The USAF eventually gave up fighting for its production and the B-70 program was canceled in 1961.
+The USAF eventually gave up fighting for its production and the B-70 program was cancelled in 1961.
 Development was then turned over to a research program to study the effects of long-duration high-speed flight.
-As such, two prototype aircraft, designated XB-70A, were built; these aircraft were used for supersonic test-flights during 1964–69.
-In 1966, one prototype crashed after colliding with a smaller aircraft while flying in close formation; the remaining Valkyrie bomber is in the National Museum of the United States Air Force near Dayton, Ohio.
+As a result, two prototype aircraft, designated XB-70A, were built; these aircraft were used for supersonic test-flights from 1964 to 1969.
+In 1966, one prototype crashed after colliding with an F-104 Starfighter while flying in close formation; the remaining Valkyrie bomber is in the National Museum of the United States Air Force near Dayton, Ohio.